 Homeowners and non-profits are encouraged to contact our office for an application or download them directly from our website - Homeowner Application, Non-Profit Application Referrals are also accepted from a variety of sources including non-profit agencies, social service organizations, faith-based organizations, and individuals

-Upon receipt of a completed application, the Site Selection Committee reviews all applications received.
+Upon receipt of a completed application, the Program Committee reviews all applications received.
 The Committee is made up of RTB Board and senior staff members as well as representatives of the construction industry.
 If selected for further review, a home or facility inspection takes place to identify the needed repairs and/or renovations.
 Applicants will then be notified by mail of their acceptance for RTB services.

 Project timing is based upon available funding from corporations, foundations, individuals and other donors.
 A project accepted for National Rebuilding Day will take place the last Saturday in April each year.